 - Teachers go to great lengths to monitor classroom communication and ensure all students are respecting one another.

-- Parents and Learning Coaches have ready access to our School Counselor Department, in order to report any bullying concerns.
+- Parents and Learning Coaches have ready access to our school counseling department, in order to report any bullying concerns.

 - Families are required to sign our anti-bullying policy each year, and pledge to uphold the school’s core principles so that all students can achieve their full academic and social potential.